taypyc/eCommerce-Application/README.md

 1) clone the repository to your computer (by executing the command: git clone <git@github.com>:taypyc/eCommerce-Application.git in the terminal);
 2) run the application using the <b>npm run start</b> command

-The application will be available at: <http://localhost:3000/> in the browser.

-Runs the app in the development mode.

 Open <http://localhost:3000> to view it in your browser.